ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 ![APIC Achitecture](./images/apic-archi-on-prem.png)

 ## API Connect architecture in Bluemix
 Well, API Connect in Bluemix, is the same product as onPremise (or almost, notice the NodeJS runtime instead of collective member).
-This gives us a competitive advantage, because we have no issues at all to move from onPremise to Bluemix and vice-versa.
+This gives us a competitive advantage, because we have no issues at all to move from onPremise to Bluemix and vice-versa and have hybrid implementations.

 >Notice the **secure gateway** component that allows to connect simply IBM Bluemix and the company IT.
 ![APIC Achitecture in Bluemix](./images/apic-archi-bmx.png)